kevin-44/WAX_ExpressTrade_Integration/README.md

 #### Purchase a Domain & Configure Name-based Virtual Hosts

 Your website (or at least the `Apache2 Ubuntu Default Page`) should be accessible at this point.
-It's recommended that you assign a domain to your website if you plan on having visitors from all around the world; however, it isn't technically necessary - your visitors would just have trouble remembering your VPS' IP address!
+It's recommended that you assign a domain to your website if you plan on having visitors from all around the world; however, it isn't technically necessary - your visitors would just have trouble remembering your VPS' IP address.
 If you do not wish to assign a domain to your website, skip to the [next step](#install-dependencies-3).

 ---

+As there are many different companies you can rent a VPS from, there are many companies you can register your domain with.
+Although you can obtain a domain for completely free (e.g. [.tk](http://www.dot.tk)), you are limiting the array of extensions available to you - some people also tend to stay away from websites with such domains.

 ## Install Dependencies